wijayantoap/real-time-animation-editor/README.md

 # Mini Real-Time Lottie Animation Editor

-Welcome to the mini real-time Lottie animation editor project!
+Welcome to the mini real-time Lottie animation editor project (RottieEditor)!
 This project aims to create an interactive, collaborative Lottie animation editor where users can upload JSON files, manipulate various properties, manage layers, and work together in real-time.
 Below you'll find a comprehensive overview of the project's objectives, technology stack, and key areas of focus.

 ## Objective